Reviewed by Artists

 Multidisciplinary Residencies in Italy

-Browse honest reviews from artists who attended multidisciplinary programs in Italy.
+Browse real reviews from artists who attended multidisciplinary programs in Italy.
 Find the right residency for your practice.

 Arroscia logo